SSWConsulting/SSW.Rules.Content/rules/use-ai-to-generate-spec-reviews/rule.md

 created: 2023-10-13T00:45:19.179Z
 guid: dcdcda96-80b7-4ed2-882f-f0062f723e76
 ---
-Even the most seasoned analysts might occasionally overlook certain details in a specification review.
+Even the most seasoned analysts might occasionally overlook certain details in a Specification Review.
 Leveraging technology, especially AI, not only augments our capabilities but also acts as a safety net for those unintentional oversights.

 <!--endintro-->

 ## The Role of AI in Enhancing Reviews

 * **Tool, Not Replacement:**
-  AI greatly aids in generating specification reviews.
+  AI greatly aids in generating Specification Reviews.
 Yet, the expertise and discernment of a human are irreplaceable.
 AI provides a foundational understanding, but professionals provide the nuanced depth.
 * **Interactive AI:**
   Foster a dynamic interaction with AI.
 Instead of providing it with a predetermined set of requirements, let the AI ask progressive questions.
 This way, it captures the intricacies of the project scope.